 Current LMS Statistics and Predictions

 In recent years, learning management systems (LMS) have become increasingly important in higher education teaching paradigms.
-In the elearning field, several trends have emerged, including the emergence of MOOC platforms, individualised learning experiences, the transfer from LMS to learning experience platforms (LXP), and mobile learning.
+In the learning field, several trends have emerged, including the emergence of MOOC platforms, individualized learning experiences, the transfer from LMS to learning experience platforms (LXP), and mobile learning.

 MOOC Platforms Statistics

 Massive Open Online Courses, or MOOCs, are online courses offered by higher education institutions to provide students from all over the world with accessible and cheap remote learning possibilities.

 Such online courses are offered by universities such as Harvard University and the Massachusetts Institute of Technology on a variety of topics and at various educational levels.
 MOOC-based degrees have lower tuition, more flexible timetables, and easier registration than prior online degrees.